 On board, between our twice-daily excursions, you can also pop into the gym or dip on deck in the pool, which is a definitive moment you don’t want to miss.
 Or you can pop into the spa for a well-needed treatment.

 The day’s schedule typically plays out similar to a safari schedule, with early morning and late afternoon excursions that require you to “kit up” each time in wetsuit pants, boots, and waterproof jackets.
 We watch for an array of Antarctic wildlife, including four types of penguins: Chinstrap, Adéelie, Rockhopper, and Gentoo.
 A lone male Emperor Penguin may make an unlikely appearance, and perhaps an elephant seal.
 Humpbacks can be plentiful or elusive, and orca pods are not unlikely.

 No landing is guaranteed as it is all weather dependent.
 One possible spot and often a highlight of any Antarctic expedition is Wilhelmina Bay, known as “Whale-mina Ba”.
 It is one of the top spots to spot humpback whales en masse.
 If the timing is right you may see an abundance of them fluking and breaching as the waters are filled with krill, a food staple for many whale.

 Day 9 & 10 | 2024

 Crossing the Drake Passage

 Photo Courtesy of Rocio Oyarzun

-Your return voyage is anything but from uneventful, yet it is a wind down from the anticipation heading in and the epic activity experienced throughout your trip to Antarctica and to the Peninsula.
-The lectures continue as you cruise as does the convivial ambiance, the conversations, and the onboard bonding among guests, friends and fellow travelers.
+Your return voyage is anything but uneventful, yet it is a wind down from the anticipation heading in and the epic activity experienced throughout your trip to Antarctica and to the Peninsula.
+The lectures continue as you cruise, as does the convivial ambiance, the conversations, and the onboard bonding among guests, friends, and fellow travelers.

 This closing night and our final one on the ship, there will be an event for our group led by Karen.